edgedb/easy-edgedb/chapter1/index.md

 ```

 Of course, Jonathan Harker has been inserted with a connection to every city in the database.
 Right now we only have three `City` objects, so this is no problem yet.
 But later on we will have more cities and won't be able to just write `places_visited := City` for all the other characters.
 For that we will need `FILTER`, which we will learn to use in the next chapter.

+Note that if you have inserted "Johnathan Harker" multiple times, you will have multiple `Person` objects with that name corresponding to each `INSERT` command.
+This is OK for now.
+In [Chapter 7](../chapter7/index.md) we will learn how to make sure the database doesn't allow multiple copies of `Person` with the same name.

 [Here is all our code so far up to Chapter 1.](code.md)